numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Densely forested.
 Knotted vines, hanging moss.
 Swamp roses.
 * Close attention will reveal a faint bubbling sound from the eastern shore.
-* Roll on the Land Encounters table.
+* Roll on the [Land Encounters] table.
 * Hidden behind trees on the eastern shore is a floating contraption consisting of a log raft, reed pipes, and a large inflated sack, roughly sewn and sealed with fat.
 It bubbles and heaves.
-This is Guthrie’s swamp gas harvesting station.
+This is [Guthrie]’s swamp gas harvesting station.
 The area stinks of farts.
 Hanging in nets from nearby trees are hollowed out gourds, filled with gas and sealed with wax.
 A rudimentary bench is covered in rags, wax drippings, charms, and rope.
 * *Stepping stones to: the west (4.
 Clearing) and south-east (9.
 Campsite).*

 ### Golems